metaleap/gerbil-lsp/lsp/notes.md

 - **source-file-changed** (this is not-yet-saved live edits — the full new buffer contents would be passed)
 - **root-folders-changed** with a list of newly-added and a list of newly-removed root folders — this would also be used for the initial-list-of-root-dirs shortly after the session starts or when a new "workspace" / project (list of root dirs) is opened in the editor

-Optional, if it makes sense for `ide`:
+Optional, if it makes sense for (or is of interest to) `ide`:

 - **source-file-saved** (the full, current file contents could be passed)
 - **source-file-opened**
 - **source-file-closed**

-# Actual Language Intel
+# 2. Actual Language Intel

 These features are roughly ordered such that work on later ones will likely (best-guess basis) benefit from / build on / leverage work already done for earlier ones.